 The finished home is dressed with a lot of the couple’s original pieces.
 “We had quite a lot of eclectic pieces and we were keen to re-use them where we could.
 Before the renovation started they all looked a bit jumbled in the home but we up-cycled and re-upholstered items as we started to pair them with the different zones in the house and they now all seem to naturally fit in the different spaces we chose for them.
 We had so many much loved items and we were so keen to find a place for them rather than buy everything new.
 It keeps our character in the home and fits in with the overall design so well.”

-The final two surface design touches in the home that the couple were inspired to add after visiting V4 World were the two wood feature walls.
+The final surface design touch in the home that the couple were inspired to add after visiting V4 World were the wood feature walls.
 “I’d seen the Panneau wooden wall panel collection in the showroom, and while I loved the Cask finish I had kind-of by-passed them as it wasn’t something we had planned for the home’s design.
 However when the wall was partially taken down to open up our formal living room where the herringbone floors are we sourced a new double sided fire to go where the old fireplace was.
 With this all in situe the fireplace just seemed too big and dominating so we had the brainwave to clad these walls in the Cask finish to soften the wall and add some depth and texture in the room.
 It works perfectly and I love telling people the recycled nature of the wood, having been made from re-purposed ancient wine barrels.”